 |3 doses in the first week of life

-The recommended dose of zidovudine for post-exposure prophylaxis in full-term neonates is 4 mg/kg body weight orally (PO) twice daily for the first 6 weeks of life, beginning as soon after birth as possible and preferably within 6 to 12 hours of delivery.10,31,44-51 (Table 9) If the infant is unable to tolerate oral medications, the 6-week zidovudine prophylaxis regimen can be administered intravenously (IV).
-The zidovudine dosing requirements differ for premature infants and term infants (see Antiretroviral Drug Dosing for Premature Infants).
+The recommended dose of zidovudine for post-exposure prophylaxis in full-term neonates is 4 mg/kg body weight orally (PO) twice daily, beginning as soon after birth as possible and preferably within 6 to 12 hours of delivery15,44,56-63 (see Table 8).
+If an infant is unable to tolerate oral medications, the zidovudine prophylaxis regimen can be administered intravenously (IV).
+The zidovudine dosing requirements differ for premature infants and term infants (see Table 8 and Antiretroviral Drug Dosing for Premature Infants).

-PKs and safety of the single-dose nevirapine regimen to mother and infant55 and chronic nevirapine administration to infants to prevent HIV transmission during breastfeeding have been studied.56 The 3-dose extended nevirapine regimen that was used in NICHD-HPTN 040/PACTG1043 and is recommended for HIV-exposed infants whose mothers did not receive ARV during the antepartum period has also been studied.30 In the NICHD-HPTN 040/PACTG 1043 study, nevirapine concentrations were measured in 14 newborns participating in a PK substudy during the second week of life and in single samples from 30 more newborns on Days 10 to 14.
-The median nevirapine elimination half-life was 30.2 hours (range: 17.8–50.3 hours) and the concentration remained greater than the target of 100 ng/mL in all infants through Day 10 of life.30
+PKs and safety of the single-dose nevirapine regimen to mother and infant64 and chronic prophylactic nevirapine administration to infants to prevent HIV transmission during breastfeeding have been studied.65 The 3-dose extended nevirapine regimen that was used in NICHD-HPTN 040/PACTG 1043 and is recommended for HIV-exposed infants whose mothers did not receive ARV during the antepartum period has also been studied.43 Nevirapine concentrations were measured in 14 newborns participating in a PK substudy during the second week of life and in single samples from 30 more newborns on Days 10 to 14.
+The median nevirapine elimination half-life was 30.2 hours (range: 17.8–50.3 hours) and the concentration remained greater than the target of 100 ng/mL in all infants through Day 10 of life.

 Antiretroviral Drug Dosing for Premature Infants

-Dosing recommendations for premature infants is available for only zidovudine and nevirapine (see Table 9).
-Zidovudine is primarily cleared through hepatic glucuronidation to an inactive metabolite; this metabolic pathway is immature in neonates, leading to prolonged zidovudine half-life and clearance compared with older infants.
-Clearance is further prolonged in premature infants because their hepatic metabolic function is even less mature than in term infants.57,58 The recommended zidovudine dosage for infants less than 35 weeks’ gestation at birth is 2 mg/kg body weight per dose PO every 12 hours (or 1.5 mg/kg/dose IV every 12 hours), increasing to 3 mg/kg/dose PO (or 2.3 mg/kg/dose IV) every 12 hours at age 15 days.
-For infants born at less than 30 weeks’ gestation, 2 mg/kg/dose PO (or 1.5 mg/kg/dose IV) started as soon after birth as possible, preferably within 6 to 12 hours of delivery, then every 12 hours, advanced to 3 mg/kg/dose PO (or 2.3 mg/kg/dose IV) every 12 hours after age 4 weeks is recommended.
+Dosing recommendations for premature infants are available for only zidovudine (prophylaxis and therapy) and nevirapine (prophylaxis only) (see Table 8).
+Zidovudine is primarily cleared through hepatic glucuronidation to an inactive metabolite; this metabolic pathway is immature in neonates, leading to prolonged zidovudine half-life and decreased clearance compared with older infants.
+Clearance is further decreased in premature infants because their hepatic metabolic function is less mature than in term infants.66,67

-PKs in low birth weight infants receiving a single dose of nevirapine have been described.
-In a study of 81 infants less than 37 weeks’ gestation, of which 29.6% were small for gestational age, half-lives were very long—median 59 hours in infants whose mothers received single-dose nevirapine and 69 hours in infants whose mothers did not receive single-dose nevirapine.
-AUC of nevirapine was higher and clearance lower (P <.0001) in small-for-gestational-age infants.59
+Nevirapine PKs have been described in low-birth-weight neonates receiving a single postnatal prophylaxis dose of the drug.
+In a study of 81 infants <37 weeks’ gestation, of which 29.6% were small for gestational age, half-lives were very long—median 59 hours in infants whose mothers received single-dose nevirapine and 69 hours in infants whose mothers did not receive single-dose nevirapine.
+AUC of nevirapine was higher and clearance lower (P

 Use of ARV drugs other than zidovudine and nevirapine cannot be recommended at this time in premature infants because data on dosing and safety are lacking.
 Immature renal and hepatic metabolism can increase the risk of overdosing and toxicity.
-However, in situations where there is a high risk of infant HIV infection, consultation with a pediatric HIV specialist is recommended to determine if the benefits of combination ARV prophylaxis other than zidovudine and nevirapine outweigh the potential risks.
+However, in situations where there is a high risk of infant HIV infection, consultation with a pediatric HIV specialist is recommended to determine if the benefits of combination ARV prophylaxis with drugs in addition to or other than zidovudine and nevirapine outweigh the potential risks.